 Factors to be considered in connection with whether you’re substantially restricted include whether you are required to stay on the premises, how far away from the premises you can go if you’re allowed to go offsite, do you have to do more than leave your contact information with your employer, whether you trade on-call responsibilities with another employee, how often you’re actually called during the on-duty time, whether there’s a fixed time in which you must respond to a call during the on-call period, and whether you’re allowed to freely use your time while on call.

 Controlled on-duty time is compensable if an employer has a significant amount of control over a period of time.
 However, if you are simply required to let your employer know where you can be reached during off-hours, you aren’t required to be compensated for on-call time.
 For example, if you are a server who is supposed to be on call during off-hours to cover a shift in case a restaurant gets really busy, but you can effectively do what you want during that period, you may not be entitled to compensation.

 Retain an Experienced Los Angeles Wage and Hour Attorney

-If you suspect that you are not being appropriately compensated for controlled on-duty time, The Nourmand Law Firm may be able to represent you in a lawsuit to recover damages.
+If you suspect that you are not being appropriately compensated for the controlled on-duty time, The Nourmand Law Firm, APC may be able to represent you in a lawsuit to recover damages.
 Our Los Angeles overtime lawyers strive to provide aggressive legal representation to workers who have been harmed in San Diego, San Bernardino, Riverside, Palm Springs, Newport Beach, Santa Ana, Van Nuys, Beverly Hills and Los Angeles, Riverside, Orange, San Diego, and San Bernardino Counties.
 Call us at 800-700-WAGE (9243) or contact us through our online form.
 We also handle employment discrimination matters, including pregnancy discrimination, sexual harassment, and disability discrimination cases.